-- (h) Haruru Falls rural residential character area: In the south west corner of the Waitangi Estate, the Bledisloe Domain contains club rooms and a sports field that cut into the sloping landform.
+(h) Haruru Falls rural residential character area: In the south west corner of the Waitangi Estate, the Bledisloe Domain contains club rooms and a sports field that cut into the sloping landform.
 These are served by an area of car parks.
 This low-lying and gently rolling landscape is spatially associated with rural residential settlement at the southern end of Haruru Falls Road.
 The nearby rural residential development and pony club facilities lend this area a more 'inhabited' character than the elevated and pastured ridge to the east.
-The visual catchment of this character area is confined principally to the road corridor and the landscape to the west of the road that is constrained by vegetation growing along the riparian margin of the Haruru River. - 6.5 The landscape values, and consequently sensitivity of these character areas varies.
-This is a consequence of the intrinsic landscape values associated with each character area and/or the degree of visual exposure within the wider landscape. - 6.6 In order to understand the effects of the changes anticipated by the Proposed Plan (as notified) or a special purpose zone proposal, it is necessary to consider the value of the landscape, its sensitivity to change, and how this relates to the wider landscape character of the relevant areas. - 6.7 In considering the Proposed Plan provisions and special purpose zone proposal, I assessed the landscape values of the Estate and determined the visual 'exposure' of the character areas. - 6.8 The landscape values of the Estate were determined through analysis of its physical, associative and perceptual attributes.
-This analysis included the consideration of previous landscape assessments, including the Far North District Landscape Assessment3 and the more recent Northland Mapping Project,4 as well as the natural character overlays identified in the Proposed Plan (which mirror the Northland Regional Policy Statement), and the Kerikeri Protected Natural Areas Surveillance Report5. - 6.9 My assessment of the landscape values of the Estate is visually represented as Figure 3 of the Appendix to my evidence.
+The visual catchment of this character area is confined principally to the road corridor and the landscape to the west of the road that is constrained by vegetation growing along the riparian margin of the Haruru River.

+- 6.6 The landscape values and consequent sensitivity of these character areas varies.
+This is a consequence of the intrinsic landscape values associated with each character area and/or the degree of visual exposure within the wider landscape. - 6.7 In order to understand the effects of the changes anticipated by the Proposed Plan (as notified) and the Waitangi Estate Special Purpose Zone proposal, it is necessary to consider the value of the landscape, its sensitivity to change, and how this relates to the wider landscape character of the relevant areas. - In considering the Proposed Plan provisions and Waitangi Estate Special Purpose Zone proposal, I assessed the landscape values of the Estate4, and determined the visual 'exposure' of the character areas. - 6.9 The landscape values of the Estate were determined through analysis of its physical, associative and perceptual attributes.
+This analysis included the consideration of previous landscape assessments, including the Far North District Landscape Assessment5 and the more recent Northland Mapping Project,6 as well as the natural character overlays identified in the Proposed Plan (which mirror the Northland Regional Policy Statement), and the Kerikeri Protected Natural Areas Surveillance Report7. - 6.10 My assessment of the landscape sensitivity / values of the Estate is visually represented as Figure 3 of the Appendix to my evidence. - 6.11 The sensitivity of each of the character areas is mapped as either 'High', 'Medium' or 'Low'. - 6.12 Appendix 5, attached to my Assessment of landscape effects, contains a table (identified as Table 5.
+Sensitivity Area key assessment attributes), which summarises the values and sensitivities of each of the character areas.

-3 LA4 Landscape Architects.
+5 LA4 Landscape Architects.
 Far North District Landscape Assessment.
 1995.